nvonbuttlar/chatty/README.md

 Chit-Chat
 =====================

-Download Chit-Chat and connect with random folks across the globe (see Usage)!
+Use Chit-Chat to connect with random friends & folks across the globe (see Usage)!
 Chit-Chat was built using ReactJS and a WebSocket server.

 ### Usage